Algebraic quantum groups and duality I: . Duality for multiplier Hopf algebras

 \section{.
 Duality for multiplier Hopf algebras}

-In the two previous sections we have collected some properties of an algebraic quantum group and its dual.
-In this section, we proceed the study of such a pair.
-Because some results are also true, and somewhat more natural, for more general pairs of multiplier Hopf algebras, we start with this case first. \ssnl So, in the first place, we consider two regular multiplier Hopf algebras $A$ and $B$ together with a non-degenerate pairing $\langle \,\cdot\,,\cdot\,\rangle:A\times B\to \mathbb C$.
-The results we formulate here are found in different earlier papers on the subject (see the various references we have included).
-Here we give a comprehensive, but also a more logical treatment of these results. \ssnl As we have done before, we use the following convention, also in this section.
+\oldcomment{\ssnl This part is corrected. \ssnl}{} In the two previous sections we have collected some properties of an algebraic quantum group and its dual.
+In this section, we proceed with the study of such a pair.
+Because some results are also true, and somewhat more natural, for more general pairs of multiplier Hopf algebras, we start with this case first. \ssnl The results we formulate here are found in different earlier papers on the subject.
+The notion of a pairing of multiplier Hopf algebras has been considered in later papers as well.
+See e.g.\ Section 6 in \cite{Dr-VD-Z} and Section 4 in the survey paper \cite{VD-Zh2}.
+In fact, more recently, generalizations of such pairings have been studied for other related objects, see e.g. \cite{T-VD-W, La-VD4, La-VD5}. \ssnl Here we give a comprehensive, but also a more logical treatment of these results. \ssnl So, in the first place, we consider two regular multiplier Hopf algebras $A$ and $B$ together with a non-degenerate pairing $\langle \,\cdot\,,\cdot\,\rangle:A\times B\to \mathbb C$. \ssnl As we have done before, we use the following convention, also in this section.

 \opm We use $\Delta$, $\varepsilon$ and $S$ for the coproduct, the counit and the antipode on $A$ as well as on $B$.
 We mostly do the same for other objects associated with the multiplier Hopf algebras $A$ and $B$.
 On the other hand, we will systematically use symbols $a,a',\dots$ and $b,b'\dots$ for elements in $A$ and $B$ respectively.
-Then using the same symbols for the coproducts, the counits and the antipodes should not lead to any confusion. \eopm \nl \bf Pairings of regular multiplier Hopf algebras \rm \nl In the previous section, we had the pairing of an algebraic quantum group $A$ with its dual $\widehat A$.
-This is a special case of pairing of multiplier Hopf algebras as defined in \cite{Dr-VD}.
-The notion of a pairing of multiplier Hopf algebras has been considered in later papers as well.
-See e.g.\ Section 6 in \cite{Dr-VD-Z} and Section 4 in the survey paper \cite{VD-Zh2}.
-In fact, more recently, generalizations of such pairings have been studied for other related objects, see e.g. \cite{T-VD-W, La-VD4, La-VD5}. \ssnl We begin in this section by looking at such a more general pairing.
-Recall the following properties.
+Then using the same symbols for the coproducts, the counits and the antipodes should not lead to any confusion. \eopm \nl \bf Pairings of regular multiplier Hopf algebras \rm \nl We begin in this section by looking at a more general pairing of two algebras.
+Recall the following definition (Definition 3.1 in \cite{T-VD-W}).